drandhalkar/IAMApprovalsViaEmail/README.md

  #Make sure your ISIM include processID as well as activity name in the email so that can be used to while approving/rejecting.
 As EmailLookupService will read processid and activity name to process the request.

- #Approve or reject link in the email
+ #Approve or reject link in the email -
- generate below tag in your IAM approvals to create approve or reject link
+ >Generate below tag in your IAM approvals to create approve or reject link
  <a href=" mailto:<iamadmin>@xx.xx?Subject=  Approved|1223234432423423|ManagerWithNoEscalation" target="_top">Approve </a>
  <a href=" mailto:<iamadmin>@xx.xx?Subject=  Rejected|1223234432423423|ManagerWithNoEscalation" target="_top">Reject </a>